Monocacy River

 The Monocacy River (/məˈnɒkəsi/) is a free-flowing left tributary to the Potomac River, which empties into the Atlantic Ocean via the Chesapeake Bay.
 The river is 58.5 mi long, with a drainage area of about 970 sqmi.
 It is the largest Maryland tributary to the Potomac.
+There is a state managed 1,800 acre Monocacy River Natural Resources Area open to the public and is used for hunting.

 The name "Monocacy" comes from the Shawnee name for the river Monnockkesey, which translates to "river with many bends."
 (However, another local tradition asserts that "Monocacy" means "well-fenced garden" in an Indian language.)

 The Monocacy National Battlefield lies alongside part of the river, marking an 1864 engagement during the American Civil War, the Battle of Monocacy Junction.
 The Chesapeake and Ohio Canal crosses over the river at the Monocacy Aqueduct, the largest of the 11 aqueducts on the canal.